clr-cera/Quartz/README.md

 - `docker`  for nix produced docker use

 ## Installing Client
-This repo has a Quartz package available inside the flake and also can be installed via `pip`.
+This repo has a Quartz package available inside the flake and also can be installed via `pipx`.
-### Pip installation:
+### Pipx installation:
 ```
-pip install .
+pipx install .
 ```

 ### Nix run: